 Is There A Difference Between Someone That’s 50 And Someone That’s 65?

 Insurance companies certainly view anyone that’s over 50 with a clean driving record as less of a risk than someone that is 25 and your rates will certainly go down, but not nearly as much as they will when you actually retire.
-For most people that age may be 65, but for others, it might be a bit younger.
+Most people that age may, be 65, but for others, it might be a bit younger.
 Once you do fully retire you’re going to be on a fixed income and that means it’s important to find the best deal possible to fit your budget.

 What If My Spouse Is Younger?